Roxanne Reid - Africa Addict

 Other Paternoster restaurants

-Amazing to think that if you visit Paternoster you could have two meals a day, each at a different restaurant, and it would take you more than a week to enjoy all that this little town has to offer.
+It’s amazing to think that you could have two meals a day, each at a different restaurant, and it would take you more than a week to enjoy all that Paternoster has to offer.

 You may also enjoy